dbkangaroo/website/en/buy.md

 ## FAQ
 ### How long does it take to receive my license code after payment?
-**Kangaroo** will start the process of license code work within one week after the stable version be released, please pay attention to the version announcement;
+**Kangaroo** will start the process of license code work within one week after the license validation feature launched, please pay attention to the version announcement and E-mail notification;

 ### Can I get a refund on my license?
 Virtual goods are non-refundable after purchase.
 Please purchase with caution.